 The following RULES and REGULATIONS were adopted in the Manitou Incline Site Development and Management Plan (4 MB pdf) to help manage impacts to the surrounding neighborhood and for user safety.

-Incline improvements are coming in the Fall.
+Incline improvements are coming in the Fall of 2014.
 Please click here to see the Incline Enhancement Notice.

 Incline Trail Work

 Upcoming incline work is pending.
 For a brief overview of pending Incline improvement projects, please click here.

 The Incline suffered wear and tear over the years.
 To see the vision of proposed revitalization efforts, please click here.